mikialex/rendiation/math/README.md

 The totally mix of some opensource math lib like cgmath aljabar;

+## reference

+use marco from cgmath heavily, but did some modification.

 ## some innovation WIP

 Normalized vec wrap type.
 Use type system to avoid unnecessary normalize.